ui-router/angular-hybrid/README.md

 If you create an Angular (2+) `ui-view`, then any nested `ui-view` must also be Angular (2+).

 Because of this, apps should be migrated starting from leaf states/views and work up towards the root state/view.

+# Examples

+The minimal example of `@uirouter/angular-hybrid` can be found here: https://github.com/ui-router/angular-hybrid/tree/master/example

+A full fledged sample application example can be found here: https://github.com/ui-router/sample-app-angular-hybrid